Professor of Art on the Mary Conover Mellon Chair

 Nicholas Adams joined the Vassar College faculty in 1989.
 Prior to that he was professor in the history of architecture at Lehigh University.

-His books include History and the Texture of Modern Life: Selected Essays of Lucy Maynard Salmon (1853-1927), edited with Bonnie Smith (University of Pennsylvania Press) and he edited two volumes of The Architectural Drawings of Antonio da Sangallo the Younger and His Circle (Architectural History Foundation and MIT Press).
-His book, Firearms and Fortifications: Military Architecture and Siege Warfare in Sixteenth Century Siena co-authored with Simon Pepper (Chicago: University of Chicago Press) has been translated into Italian.
-Most recently he published the first independently authored history of the architectural firm of Skidmore, Owings & Merrill, Skidmore, Owings & Merrill: SOM since 1936 (Electa, 2006; Phaidon, 2007).
+His books include History and the Texture of Modern Life: Selected Essays of Lucy Maynard Salmon (1853-1927), edited with Bonnie Smith (2001) and he edited two volumes of The Architectural Drawings of Antonio da Sangallo the Younger and His Circle (1994, 2000).
+His book, Firearms and Fortifications: Military Architecture and Siege Warfare in Sixteenth Century Siena co-authored with Simon Pepper (1986) has been translated into Italian.
+More recently he published the first independently authored history of the architectural firm of Skidmore, Owings & Merrill, Skidmore, Owings & Merrill: SOM since 1936 (Italian edition, 2006; English edition 2007).
 Both an institutional history and a history of architecture, the book tells how SOM developed into one of the largest and most important architectural practices in the world.
-He is currently writing a study of Gunnar Asplund’s Law Court addition in Göteborg, Sweden (1934-1937).
+In 2013 he curated an exhibition and edited a catalogue dedicated to notable books in the history of architecture at Vassar College entitled The Architect’s Library.
+Exhibition and catalogue developed from a seminar in the Art Department.
+In With Electa (Milan) he published an overview of the Swedish architect Gunnar Asplund (2011) and recently completed a study of Gunnar Asplund’s Law Court addition in Gothenburg, Sweden (1934-1937) entitled Gunnar Asplund’s Gothenburg: The Transformation of Public Architecture in Interwar Europe (2014).
+He is currently studying musical life in Buffalo, NY and Gothenburg (Sweden) in the light of the construction of their concert halls (Nils Einar Eriksson, 1935 and Eliel Saarinen, 1940).

-He serves on the editorial board of the Italian architectural magazine Casabella where he is a frequent contributor.
+He serves on the editorial board of the Italian architectural magazine Casabella where he is a frequent contributor and is a member of the comitato scientifico of the Centro Internazionale di Studi di Architettura Andrea Palladio, Vicenza.
 He has served as editor of the Journal of the Society of Architectural Historians.
-His articles on contemporary architecture have appeared in magazines such as Architectural Record, Arkitektur (Stockholm), and Building Design (London).
+His articles on contemporary architecture have appeared in magazines such as Architectural Record, Arkitektur (Stockholm), Building Design (London), and SOM Journal.
 He is also active as a public lecturer in the field of architectural history.